 - a.
-Losses suffered in the current period as well as those brought forward from previous periods, - b.
-Book value of goodwill. - c.
-Fictitious assets to the extent not written off. (e.g. VRS expense, preliminary expense, share issue expense, deferred revenue expenditure, etc.) - d.
-Investment in equity of financial institutions licensed by Nepal Rastra Bank. - e.
-All Investments in equity of institutions with financial interest. - f.
+Book value of goodwill. - b.
+Miscellaneous expenditure to the extent not written off. e.g. VRS expense, preliminary expense, share issue expense, deferred revenue expenditure, etc. However, software expenditure or software development expenditure, research and development expenditure, patents, copyrights, trademarks and lease hold developments booked as deferred revenue expenditure are subject to 100% risk weight and may not be deducted from Tier 1 capital. - c.
+Investment in equity of financial institutions licensed by Nepal Rastra Bank2. - d.
+All Investments in equity of institutions with financial interest. - e.
 Investments in equity of institutions in excess of the prescribed limits.